BrainLesion/PeTu/README.md

 The model expects multi-parametric MRI scans (T1c, T1n, T2w, T2f) that are co-registered to T1c and then brought into SRI-24 brain atlas space.

 > [!IMPORTANT]
->Since PeTu handles optic gliomas affecting the optic nerve, input data should be **raw brain scans without defacing or skull-stripping** to preserve critical anatomical structures.
+>Since PeTu handles optic gliomas affecting the optic nerve, input data should be brain scans **without defacing or skull-stripping** to preserve critical anatomical structures.
 However, it may be worth experimenting with skull-stripped (BET) or defaced brain scans depending on your specific use case.

 We recommend using the [preprocessing package](https://github.com/BrainLesion/preprocessing), part of the [BrainLesion Suite](https://github.com/BrainLesion), to design custom preprocessing pipelines tailored to your specific needs.